-If it is advisable to plan a bit wide (2 to 3 m3 extra), you must nevertheless make sure you get as close as possible to the calculated area.
+If it is advisable to plan a little large (2 to 3 m3 additional), it is nevertheless necessary to take care to get as close as possible to the calculated surface.
 Unsurprisingly, the larger the utility, the more it consumes.
-To avoid unnecessary pollution, it is therefore preferable to choose the smallest possible vehicle.
+To avoid unnecessary pollution, it is therefore preferable to choose the smallest vehicle possible.

-To find out what type of utilities you will need, you can use online volume calculators, accessible on the websites of truck rental.
-Just indicate the furniture you have in each of your rooms.
+To find out what type of utilities you will need, you can use online volume calculators, available on the truck rental.
+You just have to indicate the furniture that you have in each of your rooms.

-Another method, you can simply divide by 2 the surface of your accommodation.
-For example, an 60 m2 apartment will require an 30 m2 van while for a 16 m2 studio a van from 7 to 9 m3 will do the trick.
+Alternatively, you can simply divide the area of your home by 2.
+For example, an apartment of 60 m2 will require a van of 30 m2 while for a studio of 16 m2 a van of 7 to 9 m3 will do.

 Think about Optional Accessories but very Useful

-In addition to the vehicle category, you have to think of various accessories that can really make your life easier when loading and unloading the vehicle.
+Besides the category of the vehicle, there are different accessories to think about that can really make your life easier when loading and unloading the vehicle.
 Purely mechanical, these accessories do not require electricity or fuel and do not increase the ecological footprint of your move.

-Thus, the purchase or rental of a hand truck or a cart often turns out to be complementary if not essential, whether to handle furniture or cardboard.
+Thus, the purchase or rental of a hand truck or a cart is often complementary if not essential, whether for handling furniture or cardboard boxes.

 If you have to move particularly heavy furniture or in large numbers, also be sure to rent a truck with hatch.
 This will allow easy handling and no risk of injury.

-Finally, the material is not everything.
+Finally, the hardware is not everything.
 There are other aspects to consider when choosing your utility, including:

-- Renting a truck in one city and returning it to another: ideal for a long distance move.
+- Rent a truck in one city and drop it off in another: ideal for a long-distance move.

 - The extra kilometer price as part of the mileage included, to avoid unpleasant surprises.

-- The duration of the rental, per hour, half day or full day, depending on the distance to be covered.
+- The duration of the rental, by the hour, half-day or day, depending on the distance to be covered.

-- The age of the vehicle: rental utilities are generally recent models which consume and therefore pollute less.
+- Vehicle age: rental utilities are generally recent models that consume and pollute less.